MichaelTMiyoshi/MichaelTMiyoshi/README.md

 There are several main repositories (or folders/documents within repositories) that intro students need to look be familiar with.
 The Williams Game Engine is a repo that the students will not need to look at until they are ready for second semester material.
 Note that I do not put limits on how fast students may go.
 The slow limits are merely the end of semesters.
 Students do need to do enough work (have a preponderance of evidence) to justify their grade.
 There is something to note here (and in the C# with Miyoshi repository) that is important.
 Students must incorporate code from 2 unique goal sheet problems in each project they turn in to me.
 The unique part just means that students cannot just keep incorporating the same goal sheet problems in each project they complete.

 * [Programming Projects](https://github.com/MichaelTMiyoshi/ProgrammingProjects)  This is the main repository where students refer back to for possible projects to complete.
 Some of the projects are much harder than others.
+Note that AP Computer Science students have some required projects that they must do.
+(See below.)
 * [C# with Miyoshi](https://github.com/MichaelTMiyoshi/CSharpWithMiyoshi/tree/main)
 * [Goal sheet problems](https://github.com/MichaelTMiyoshi/CSharpWithMiyoshi/tree/main/Problems)  These are great problems to help you develop your skills.
 * [Williams Game Engine]()  This is the next to last (penultimate) project you will do.
 It is a graphic game using a rendering engine called SFML.